BrandonWarrior/WorldWar2Trivia/README.md

 ### HTML Validation
-- HTML files were validated using the W3C Markup Validation Service.
+- All 3 HTML files were validated using the W3C Markup Validation Service.
 This tool checked for syntax errors and ensured that the HTML markup adhered to current web standards.

 ![Html Validation](docs/images/htmlvalidator.png)

 ### CSS Validation
-- The CSS code was validated using the W3C CSS Validator.
+- Both of my CSS files was validated using the W3C CSS Validator.
 This process confirmed that all CSS stylesheets are free of errors and follow standard CSS practices.

 ![CSS Validator](docs/images/global.png)

 ### JavaScript Validation
-- JavaScript code was validated using JSHint.
+- Both JavaScript files was validated using JSHint.
 This tool reviewed the JavaScript files for potential errors and adherence to best practices, ensuring that the quiz logic runs smoothly and efficiently without any bugs.

 ![JS Hint](docs/images/quizjshint.png)